 According to some reports, espresso – after water – is the second most consumed beverage in Italy.
 Millions of cups of espresso are drunk daily across the country.
-In early 2020, The Consortium for the Safeguarding of Traditional Italian Espresso Coffee even filed a UNESCO application to preserve espresso’s Italian roots and identity.
+In fact, in early 2022, Italy’s Ministry of Agricultural, Food, and Forestry Policies filed a UNESCO application to preserve espresso’s Italian roots and identity – one of several that the country has submitted over the years.

 The Significance Of Espresso In Italy